WHAT IS THEIR PHILOSOPHY OF LIfE

 In the heart of Southern Highlights, just few km away from the small town of Koroba at an altitude of 2464m hides a small valley.
 It is the birth place of Kikori river and it's called home by Huli Wigmen tribe.

 Manago is one of the most experienced warriors.
 Besides his fearless courage in battle, he is also known as a wise person.
 Early on Manago realized by making peace or alliance with neighboring clans, he can help his Huli Wigmen people survive.
-Passing tribes philosophy and battle skills to the next generation means a lot to him.
+Passing tribes philosophy and combat skills to the next generation means a lot to him.

 To grow a wig takes 15+ years.
-In an age of 14 boys are taken by their fathers deep into the jungle where they spend rest 7 to 10 years living in caves and learning how to survive, fight, behave in the society, make a family and grow a wig.
+In an age of 14 boys are taken by their fathers deep into the jungle where they spend 7 to 10 years living in caves and learning how to survive, fight, behave in the society, make a family and grow a wig.
 For the Huli Wigmen the wig symbolizes manhood.
 Once the training of the boys is completed, they are allowed to return home and get married.

 Growing a wig falls into 3 different stages.
 The hair is formed into half spherical form.
 This takes about 3 years.
 Few years later the shape of the hair is transformed to more conical look.
 After about 15 years the edges of the hair are lifted up.
 Once this process is finished, the hair is cut with sharp and thin blades to preserve it.
 The wig is decorated with the colorful feathers for various birds nesting in the jungle.
 Most notable are the feathers from the endemic "Bird of paradise" placed on its top.